Contact

 Sometimes, when you find just the right place to live, the landlord may say that you need to sign the lease as soon as possible and if you can’t they will rent the unit to someone else.
 This can be stressful if your service and supports plan is not approved.
 You know you can’t move into your new place without the supports you need.

 What can you do?
 It is always best to make sure that your person-centered plan includes information about the services you will need when you have your own home.
 It’s also best to keep everyone informed about the progress you are making toward your housing goal.
-Your CCS or case manager should draft a new plan with most of the services and supports you know you will need and have it ready to submit for approval as soon as you start to look for a place to live.
+Your CCS or case manager should draft a revised plan with most of the services and supports you know you will need and have it ready to submit for approval as soon as you start to look for a place to live.
 Your plan can still be updated if your needs change.
 Your CCS or case manager can also let those who approve the plan know that it needs to be expedited to ensure that you don’t lose the housing opportunity.

 If you will pay part of your rent with a rent subsidy, it is important that you DO NOT sign a lease until the apartment you have chosen passes a required inspection.
 If you sign the lease before the apartment passes the inspection and the apartment doesn’t pass, you may not be able to use the rent subsidy and will be required to pay rent for a year without financial assistance.